MinnMax: History and operations

-On 10 August 2020, Hanson interviewed former Visceral Games developers Zach Mumbach and Ben Wander, leading several video game websites to report details about a cancelled Star Wars game, Project Ragtag, that came to light in the interview.
+On 10 August 2020, Hanson interviewed former Visceral Games developers Zach Mumbach and Ben Wander, leading several video game websites to report details about a canceled Star Wars game, Project Ragtag, that came to light in the interview.
 This started a trend of details from MinnMax interviews being picked up by notable media outlets, including information about Fall Guys, Wii U, WWE, God of War Ragnarök, and more.

 On 16 October 2020, MinnMax released Trailheads: The Oregon Trail's Origins Documentary, which received attention from both video game and local news outlets.
 The documentary was a project Hanson started in 2009 "while working for a community television station in Roseville," with most of the featured footage having been captured years before its release.
-MinnMax's only other documentary-style video since then has been The Oral History of PopCap Games, which released on 5 April 2021, though Hanson has expressed interest in producing more documentaries.
+MinnMax has continued interest in documentaries, also producing The Oral History of PopCap Games, which released on 5 April 2021, and hosting a recurring event called "Doc Lightning", featuring documentaries submitted by community members.

-Every month beginning in February 2021, MinnMax livestreams a video game trivia show called Trivia Tower, open to all members of the Patreon to play as contestants.
+Every month beginning in February 2021, MinnMax live streams a video game trivia show called Trivia Tower, open to all members of the Patreon to play as contestants.
 Notably, MinnMax has hosted two special editions called Trivia Tower All-Stars, which brings together various members of the video game media to compete instead of Patreon members, with 100% of the prize going to the winner's charity of choice.
 Similarly, MinnMax has hosted several special editions of Trivia Tower in collaboration with other media outlets, which include stakes based on which community wins.

-Every November since 2020, MinnMax has hosted a livestream participating in Extra Life, a fundraising event for the Children's Miracle Network Hospitals.
+Every November since 2020, MinnMax has hosted a charity livestream.
+They initially participated in Extra Life, a fundraising event for the Children's Miracle Network Hospitals.
 Besides the MinnMax staff, these streams have included collaborations with former MinnMax collaborators, current and former Game Informer staff, and Easy Allies creators.
+In 2023, MinnMax instead participated in "Give to the Max", benefitting the nonprofit Connections to Independence.

 Since 2022, MinnMax has been included in the voting jury of The Game Awards.